 INTERNSHIPS & FELLOWSHIPS

-Gender Justice is committed to mentoring the next generation of advocates for gender equality.
-We offer compelling learning experiences for law students and new lawyers.
-We also welcome inquiries from interns studying public policy, gender theory, nonprofit administration, and related fields.
+Gender Justice is committed to mentoring the next generation of advocates for gender equity.
+We offer compelling learning experiences for law students, new lawyers, and paralegals.
+We also welcome inquiries from students studying public policy, gender theory, nonprofit administration, and related fields.

-We regret that our internships are currently unpaid, but we have sponsored fellows who have received funding through a variety of programs, including the Robina Foundation, the University of Minnesota Human Rights Center, and New Sector Alliance.
+We regret that our interns and law clerks are currently unpaid.
+However, we sponsor fellows who receive funding through a variety of programs, including the Robina Foundation, the Skadden Foundation, the PFund Foundation, the University of Minnesota Human Rights Center, the Stanford Public Interest Center, Equal Justice Works, and New Sector Alliance.

 Summer positions: March 31